LrWm3/agent-environment/docs/architecture.md

 Requesting information of other agents and providing information to other agents are both actions.
 Receiving information from other agents may be an action as well.

 > Initially, receiving information may be free for agents to do.
-It depends I guess.
+It depends on the goals of the project I guess.